lupyuen/lupyuen.github.io/src/ox2.md

 Ox64 is still running on the JH7110 UART Driver (16550).

-We make a quick patch so that the __NuttX UART Driver__ will print to the Ox64 Serial Console.
+To print to the Ox64 Serial Console, we make a quick patch for the __NuttX UART Driver__.

 For now, we hardcode the __UART3 Base Address__ (from above) and Output FIFO Offset: [uart_16550.c](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64/drivers/serial/uart_16550.c#L1698-L1716)